sharyar/solid-pancake/README.md

 ## Current Road Map:

--[x] Get Twitter API Working
+* Get Twitter API Working - COMPLETED
--[x] Train Simple Gaussian Naive Bayes Model to Classify Tweets into Positive vs Negative -[x] Display a word cloud of user's tweets
+* Train Simple Gaussian Naive Bayes Model to Classify Tweets into Positive vs Negative - COMPLETED
+* Display a word cloud of user's tweets - COMPLETED
--[x] Build a command line application that is able to query a user's Twitter feed, display the word cloud and do simple sentiment analysis.
+* Build a command line application that is able to query a user's Twitter feed, display the word cloud and do simple sentiment analysis. - COMPLETED
--[ ] Implement tests to ensure consistent ongoing functionality with changes -[ ] Build Django based site to move from command line to a Web App -[ ] Build a more complex NLP Model to do further sentiment analysis -[ ] Query based on Hashtag
+* Implement tests to ensure consistent ongoing functionality with changes
+* Build Django based site to move from command line to a Web App
+* Build a more complex NLP Model to do further sentiment analysis
+* Query based on Hashtag

 ## How to use Command Line Version: